 Development of Long Bone

-In early fetal life, the bones is just a framework formed by the cartilage.
-The body needs to convert this into bony material.
+In early fetal life, the bone is just a framework formed by the cartilage.
+The body needs to convert this into the bony material.
 This is achieved by ossification centers, the nidus from where bone tissue is constructed and laid over the cartilage framework.

 Typically, three ossification centers are responsible for ossification of long bone cartilage framework.